debops/debops/docs/introduction.rst

 The following layers are involved in configuring an encrypted filesystem using block device encryption:

 #.
-Ciphertext block device: This can be any block device or partition on an block device.
+Ciphertext block device: This can be any block device or partition on a block device.
 #.
 Plaintext device mapper target: Created by `dm-crypt`_ under :file:`/etc/mapper/`.
 #.
 Plaintext mount point of the filesystem: Where the plaintext files can be accessed.